1 9 7 6 – 1 9 7 7 (USA)

 Electra Base), Electra Strobe (which allows them to perform anything at 10,000 times normal speed), Electra G (which adds gravity to their bodies when activated) and Electra Power (a sudden burst of power to help in difficult situations).

-The various villains they encountered included The Sorcerer, Ali Baba, the Spider Lady, Cleopatra, the Pharaoh, and the Empress of Evil.
+The various villains they encounter include The Sorcerer, Ali Baba, the Spider Lady, Cleopatra, the Pharaoh, and the Empress of Evil.

 ElectraWoman and DynaGirl was part of the original version of the Krofft Supershow.

-A short pilot was made in 2001 in an attempt to remake the series, with Markie Post of Night Court fame as ElectraWoman.
+A short pilot was made in 2001 in an attempt to remake the series, with Markie Post of Night Court fame as ElectraWoman, now living in a trailer park and hooked on booze.
 No series eventuated.

 Peter Mark Richman